Welcome to today's edition of the Rush 24-7 podcast.

 I'm just telling you.

-And I uh if the media really dig something, normally the media would not be happy about the regime being found to be unconstitutional.
+If the media really dig something, normally the media would not be happy about the regime being found to be unconstitutional.

-Normally that would irritate the media because that'd be a black mark on Obama.
+Normally, that would irritate the media because that'd be a black mark on Obama.

 It'd be a black mark on the regime.